What is a Sit & Reach test?

 Flexibility is often essential in sport and can lead to increased performance too.
 As a result, it makes sense to track progress at regular intervals.

 The measurement of forward flexion is easy to do in a few ways.
-You don’t need technical equipment although it can help to speed up the process.
-One of the benefits of a sit and reach box is that it provides a reliable flexibility test for most people.
-The test gives immediate feedback on forward flexion, hamstring and lower back.
+You don’t need technical equipment although it can help to speed up the process and make things easier.
+One of the benefits of the test is that it provides a reliable flexibility test for most people.
+The test gives immediate feedback on forward flexion, lower back and hamstring flexibility.

 - Remove your shoes and sit on a flat surface.